chitin-io/web/spec/v1/index.md

 [SQLite's Variable-Length Integers](http://www.sqlite.org/src4/doc/trunk/www/varint.wiki),
-opting to call them `varuint` inspired by [github.com/dchest/varuint](https://github.com/dchest/varuint), to encode integers in to least possible number of bytes. `varuint` wins over Protocol Buffers' zigzag encoding for numbers in the 128-240 range, which is very common for message field lengths.
+opting to call them `varuint` inspired by [github.com/dchest/varuint](https://github.com/dchest/varuint), to encode integers in to least possible number of bytes.

+`varuint` wins over Protocol Buffers' zigzag encoding for numbers in the 128-240 range, which is very common for message field lengths.

+`varuint` numbers sort properly in lexicographic order.

+`varuint` puts the length of the encoded data in the first byte, a property Protocol Buffers authors have said they would use, except for legacy reasons.

 ## Interleaved field length chunks and contents